 So far, I am quite happy with the results of my no ‘poo experiment and have no plans on going back to my old ways.
 This is working for me and I’m going to stick with it.
 What about you?
 Have you tried the no ‘poo method?
 Does it work for you?
 Share your experiences below!

 UPDATE 3/19/13: I am over 4 months into my no ‘poo journey and I am still loving it!
 My hair is soft, healthy, and happy.
 I have had many people ask about whether the baking soda lightens my henna and I can attest that it does not, at least on my hair.
 I re-did my henna about a month ago and it is still the same shade a month later, as it was when I did it.
+Read how to use henna for hair here.
 I have also had some people say that doing this long-term will ruin your hair, but there are enough people out there who have been doing this for years and years and have healthy, shiny hair to believe that.
 We are all different, so find what works for you!

 UPDATE 5/15/13: Well, folks.
 I’m not going to lie.
 This is no longer working for me.
 Over the last month and a half, I have noticed my scalp becoming drier and itchier.
 My hair is not as soft as it was for the first few months of the no ‘poo experience, and I was not quite sure what was going on.
 I did some research and found that some people experience problems with the no ‘poo method, as it alters the pH of your hair and scalp, creating dry, flaky, itchy patches, as well as drier, more brittle hair.
 While my hair was still looked healthy, my scalp was really unhappy.
 I tried a few other no ‘poo methods, like using plain coconut milk, herbal rinses, etc., and nothing helped.
 I have since switched back to using pH balanced shampoo (I use Aubrey Organics), although I only wash my hair 2-3 times per week, as it doesn’t get overly oily or dirty.
 I am pretty bummed about my experience, because I personally know people who have been no ‘poo for years and years and they love it.
 But, it’s a good example of what works for one person may not work for another.
 I still am an advocate of keeping our chemical exposure to a minimum, so I really hope others will still give it a try, or look into other ways they can cut out chemical-laden hair products.
 Would love to hear your experiences.